 New Hampshire Social Security Disability Lawyer

 The Social Security disability claims process in New Hampshire begins with an initial application, which one can start by simply going onto the disability application platform on the Social Security Administration's (SSA's) website or by calling SSA's toll free number (at 1-800-772-1213).
 One can also begin the process by contacting their local Social Security office in New Hampshire or by using the Social Security field office locator.
 However, because SSA is not allowed to provide you with legal advice, it is advisable for you to consult with a NH Social Security Lawyer who specializes in Social Security Disability Claims prior to starting your application so as to get useful information from them about the process and what steps you should take together so as to avoid what may be a lengthy appeal process.
-Should one face an initial denial, it is not unusual to go through what can be a 12 month or longer appeal process.
+Should one face an initial denial, it is not unusual to go through what can be a 12 to 18 month appeals process that now includes a request for reconsideration and ultimately a hearing before an Administrative Law Judge.

 Obtaining a New Hampshire Social Security attorney who only rarely handles Social Security claims will leave you at a strong disadvantage.
 Not only is it important for the attorney to know the importance placed on the various procedures and forms you'll undertake with Disability Determination Services (the state agency placed in charge of evaluating whether one remains "disabled" as that term is defined by the Social Security Act and its regulations), but also the laws in place as to how such claims are analyzed.
 Unfortunately, our office sees too many individuals who contact us after they have been denied their claim (and many times after having gone through the hearing process).
 Many of them were not properly advised as to the types of treatment they should have been receiving or their attorney/representative failed to work with them to obtain helpful additional medical documentation that would support their claim for benefits.
 Moreover, in the event it becomes necessary to attend a hearing, you want a lawyer who has handled 1000's of claims over many years for a number of reasons: they will know how best to present your case (both in terms of documentation, but also in terms of arguing your case both in writing and orally at hearing for you) and they will be familiar with the judges you might appear in front of from past experience.
 There is nothing to replace the wisdom of experience Attorney Russell Goldsmith will be happy to share with you as part of his personal involvement in your case.